dscv101/Arch-Hyprland/README.md

 ### 🪧🪧🪧 ANNOUNCEMENT 🪧🪧🪧
-- This Repo does not contain Hyprland Dots or configs!
-Dotfiles can be checked here [`Hyprland-Dots`](https://github.com/JaKooLit/Hyprland-Dots) .
-During installation, if you opt to copy pre-configured dots, it will be downloaded from that centralized repo.
+- This Repo does not contain Niri-specific configs!
+Compatible dotfiles can be checked here [`Compatible-Dotfiles`](https://github.com/JaKooLit/Hyprland-Dots) .
+During installation, if you opt to copy pre-configured dots, compatible configurations will be used.
-- Hyprland-Dots use are constantly evolving / improving. you can check CHANGELOGS here [`Hyprland-Dots-Changelogs`](https://github.com/JaKooLit/Hyprland-Dots/wiki/Changelogs)
+- Niri uses a different configuration format (KDL) compared to Hyprland, but many supporting tools (waybar, rofi, etc.) remain compatible
-- Since the Hyprland-Dots are evolving, some of the screenshots maybe old
+- Some screenshots may show Hyprland-specific features that work differently in Niri
-- the wallpaper offered to be downloaded towards the end is from this [`REPO`](https://github.com/JaKooLit/Wallpaper-Bank)
+- The wallpaper offered to be downloaded towards the end is from this [`REPO`](https://github.com/JaKooLit/Wallpaper-Bank)

 > [!IMPORTANT]
-> install a backup tool like `snapper` or `timeshift`. and Backup your system before installing hyprland using this script (HIGHLY RECOMMENDED)
+> install a backup tool like `snapper` or `timeshift`. and Backup your system before installing niri using this script (HIGHLY RECOMMENDED)

 > [!CAUTION]
 > Download this script on a directory where you have write permissions. ie. HOME.
 Or any directory within your home directory.
 Else script will fail